Ruijin-Shen/LeetCode-Solution/README.md

 3015.
 Count the Number of Houses at a Certain Distance I 3016.
 Minimum Number of Pushes to Type Word II
 3017.
-Count the Number of Houses at a Certain Distance II
+Count the Number of Houses at a Certain Distance II 3019.
+Number of Changing Keys
+3020.
+Find the Maximum Number of Elements in Subset 3021.
+Alice and Bob Playing Flower Game
+3022.
+Minimize OR of Remaining Elements Using Operations

 ## MySQL solutions to Leetcode database problems